Reference 06 — User data packing into the graph¶

 g.write(tr::graph::path_t("/adc/raw:subscribers[]"), subscriber_value);

-Transport choice for 1 GB/s¶
+Transport choice at 1 GB/s¶

-Transport |
+Transport class |

 When to use |